wanchaiferry/dronebot2/README.md

 ## Overview
 This repository contains a single Python trading bot that connects to Interactive Brokers (IB) and executes a live mean-reversion strategy focused on drone and defense-related tickers.
 The bot continuously evaluates streamed market data, enforces strict risk controls, and records fills and PnL snapshots for later review.

+## Prerequisites
+* Install a supported Python 3 interpreter (3.10+ recommended).
+On Windows download the official installer from [python.org](https://www.python.org/downloads/windows/) and ensure that the “Add python.exe to PATH” option is checked.
+After installation confirm availability with `py --version` or `python --version` from a new Command Prompt.
+* If the `python` alias still opens the Microsoft Store, use `py` when running the helper scripts (`py pre_session_anchors.py`) or disable the Windows Store alias under *Settings → Apps → Advanced app settings → App execution aliases*.
+* With Python in place, you can run `init_venv.bat` once to create the virtual environment and install dependencies before launching the utilities or live bot.

 ## Core Loop
 * Connects to IB using configurable host, port, and client ID environment variables before entering a resilient reconnect loop.
 The bot restarts automatically on disconnects and logs any errors to `bot_errors.log` while sleeping briefly between retries.
 * Streams market data for tickers defined in `targets.txt`, deriving blended reference prices from pre-market, initial balance, and regular trading hours median prices obtained via historical bar downloads.